 Martin Luther said Romans is really a chief part of the New Testament and the purest gospel.
 It is worthy not only that every Christian should know it word for word by heart; but also, that they should occupy themselves with it every day, as the daily bread of their soul.
 The more we study the epistle of Romans, the more precious it becomes and the better it tastes.

-It has been said that “Paul greatest work is placed first among his thirteen epistles in the New Testament.”
-While the four Gospels present the words and work of Jesus Christ, Romans explores the significance of His sacrificial death.
+Paul’s greatest work is placed first among his 13 epistles in the New Testament.
+While the four gospels present the words and work of Jesus Christ, Romans explores the significance of his sacrificial death.

-In Romans 1:21-25, We find a profound and accurate account of the process by which human nature becomes corrupt, and runs its downward career of unbelief, vice, and sensuality.
-We can see these words materializing in the world that we live today.
-Paul utilizes words such as “When” which is past tense; “Vain” which means to have no real value; “Imagination, which means to have the ability or power of forming a mental image in one’s mind and “Professing” to declare oneself skilled, knowledgeable or an expert in their own mind.
+In Romans 1:21-25, we find a profound account of the process by which human nature becomes corrupt, and runs its downward career of unbelief, vice and sensuality.
+We see these words in the world we live in today.
+Paul uses words such as "vain" to have no value, "imagination" the ability to form a mental image in one’s mind and "professing" to declare oneself skilled, knowledgeable or an expert.

-The affirmation of the text that, “when man knew God, he glorified him not as God,” applies to the Gentiles and the Jews.
-The invisible things of God, even his eternal power and Godhead, are clearly seen from the creation of the world down to the present moment, being understood by the things that are made; therefore they are without excuse.”
+The affirmation of the text that, "when man knew God, he glorified him not as God," applies to the Gentiles and the Jews.
+The invisible things of God, even his eternal power and godhead, are clearly seen from the creation of the world down to the present moment.

-Bernard Harper Sr. is the Pastor of Emmanuel New Covenant Ministry and a member of the United Ministerial Alliance.
+Harper is pastor of Emmanuel New Covenant Ministry and a member of the United Ministerial Alliance.